 A History Buff’s Guide to Last Minute Shopping in Myrtle Beach

-Whether you have a history buff on your list or you are a history buff who enjoys shopping in historic places, here are some ideas for you when in Myrtle Beach.
+Whether you have a history buff on your list or you are a history buff who enjoys shopping in historic places, here are some ideas for Myrtle Beach shopping.

 916 North Ocean Boulevard, Myrtle Beach

 There is a sticker that you can buy at the cash register that says something to the nature of “The Gay Dolphin…Making People Happy since 1946.”
 And that it has.
 It is so much more than a store.
 It’s an adventure.
 You can also buy stickers and t-shirts that say that “I got lost in the Gay Dolphin.”
 It’s not hard to do.
 The tower of Myrtle Beach’s oldest and most unique gift shop stands as a sentry over North Ocean Boulevard near the SkyWheel beside Plyler Park (named for the store’s founder, Justin Plyler…now run by his son, Buz).
 The store is filled with every kind of merchandise from kitschy souvenirs to upscale collectables.
 I have a whole collection of vintage postcards that I bought from there growing up.
 Now, they sell retro versions of those cards.
 Nowadays, I buy the nautical pieces that you find on the ocean side of the store along the boardwalk.
 I can think of no shopping experience in Myrtle Beach that boasts a better view.